ReDI-School/js-berlin-2020-fall/lesson2.md

 * one for your full name
 * one for your age
 * one for your favorite city
-* one for wether you can speak German or not
+* one for whether you can speak German or not

 `console.log()` all these variables!